quantnetwork/overledger-sdk-javascript-v2/examples/README.md

 ### Adding DLT accounts to the Environment File

 To use these generated accounts (or any others), see the example `/.env` file.
 For ease of use, we have included some example secrets (used to generate accounts with the DLT native libraries) and addresses for accounts that have test tokens.
-But you can replaces these examples with your own if required.
+But you can replace these examples with your own if required.

 You will need to set the USER_NAME, PASSWORD, CLIENT_ID and CLIENT_SECRET parameters yourself, replacing the section on the right of the ='s sign with the corresponding information.